Kuadrant/kuadrant-operator/doc/install/install-openshift.md

     You must perform these steps on each OpenShift cluster that you want to use Kuadrant on.

+    In this document we use AWS route 53 as the example setup.

+!!! warning

+    Kuadrant uses a number of labels to search and filter resources on the cluster.
+    All required labels are formatted as `kuadrant.io/*`.
+    Removal of any labels with the prefix may cause unexpected behaviour and degradation of the product.

 ## Prerequisites

-- OpenShift Container Platform 4.14.x or later with community Operator catalog available.
+- OpenShift Container Platform 4.16.x or later with community Operator catalog available.
-- AWS account with Route 53 and zone.
+- AWS/Azure or GCP with DNS capabilities.
 - Accessible Redis instance.

 ## Procedure

 ### Step 1 - Set up your environment

+We use env vars for convenience only here.
+If you know these values you can setup the required yaml files in anyway that suites your needs.

 ```bash
 export AWS_ACCESS_KEY_ID=xxxxxxx # Key ID from AWS with Route 53 access